7 Steps to Startup Marketing Strategy [Guide 2023]

 Running a startup without a digital marketing strategy is nearly impossible nowadays.

-In today’s digital age, most consumers spend a significant amount of their time online, and an increasing number of business transactions are conducted online.
+Today, most consumers spend a significant amount of their time online, and an increasing number of business transactions are conducted online.

 Additionally, digital marketing channels such as social media, email marketing, and content marketing can be relatively low cost, but highly effective ways to reach and engage with customers, build a community around the brand, and generate leads and sales.